A Beginner's Guide to Whiskey Drinking

 So, in this short guide, we’re going to address each in full.
 Let’s dig in.

-A: As with all things alcohol, everyone’s got their opinion about the right temperate to store you whiskey at.
+A: As with all things alcohol, everyone’s got their opinion about the right temperature to store you whiskey at.
 However, there’s a general consensus that most whiskey should be stored between 15 and 18 degrees Celsius.
 Those are cellar conditions, by which we mean a cool, dark location.
 If you don’t have a cellar, a dark cupboard will suffice.

 If you’re drinking your whiskey neat (i.e. without ice or water), this is the right temperature too.